hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add filters to xlsx output sheets
 - [ ] There is a function in export_settings to create the full_disclaimer---ideally there should be no functions in settings files
 - [ ] Eliminate the 'Effective Date' column in export--maybe only add 'Document Date' into the abstract if it appears???
-- [ ] Handle "ABSTRACTION TYPE" based on the "PROGRAM TYPE" rather than on a specific setting or user input
 - [ ] Update export settings to change color if the comment mentions no image available

 ### File Management To Do